gitlevich/fedup/readme.md

 - Use Docker and some cloud provider

 ## Current state of affairs
-So far, we have sketched 3 independent service that communicate via Kafka and expose REST endpoints for the client:
+So far, we have sketched 3 independent services that communicate via Kafka and expose REST endpoints for the client:
 - Shipment service
   - This is the centerpiece of the application.
 It coordinates shippers, drivers and receivers as they collaborate on shipping packages (shipments) across town.
 It manages Shipments.
 A Shipment (the thing shipper